oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/add-pages/add-pages.md

 6. Click **Live**, select a row, and click the **Edit Employee** button to open the main-edit-employee page.

 7. To make the fields on the main-edit-employee page display in two columns, click within the form on the page but outside of a component (that is, in the **Form Layout** component on the page).
-In the **General** tab of the Properties pane, set the **Max Columns** value to **2**.
+In the **General** tab of the Properties pane, set the **Columns** value to **2**.
 The fields now appear in two columns.

 8. Let's also set up the employee's picture field to display as an image.
 To do this, search for an Avatar component in the Components palette, then drag and drop it onto the **div** element just above the Form Layout on the page.
     ![This image shows an Avatar component being dropped into the div element above the Form Layout component on the Edit Employee page.](images/avatar.png "")